seb86/woocommerce-hubtel-payment-gateway/.github/ISSUE_TEMPLATE.md

 <!-- Mark completed items with an [x] -->

-- [ ] This bug happens with only WooCommerce Cart REST-API plugin active.
+- [ ] This bug happens with only Hubtel Payment Gateway for WooCommerce plugin active.
 - [ ] This bug happens with a default WordPress theme active.
 - [ ] This bug happens with the latest release of WooCommerce active.
 - [ ] I can reproduce this bug consistently using the steps above.